samyuktha1206/fddot/README.md

 **576 (Ph):** Phase-only data also presents SSIM scores around 80%, with scattering (µ𝑠) slightly outperforming absorption (µ𝑎) at 82% versus 80%, reflecting a similar trend to amplitude-only outcomes but with nuanced differences in quality between properties.

+### Conclusion
+**Trade-off Between 288 and 1152 Datasets:** The 288 dataset emerges as a robust alternative for image reconstruction, matching the 1152 dataset in FWHM ratios and SSIM values (~90%), while significantly cutting data collection time.
+This efficiency doesn’t compromise the reconstructed image quality, affirming it as a strategic choice for reducing resource use without sacrificing fidelity.

+**Amplitude and Phase Dependency:** Reconstructions using solely amplitude or phase data fall short, evidenced by erratic FWHM ratios and elevated localization errors.
+The drop in SSIM values to about 80% from 90% underscores the necessity of integrating both data types for enhanced reconstruction accuracy, advocating for a synergistic approach.

+**Optical Properties Relationship:** Disparities in representing absorption and scattering coefficients with amplitude-only or phase-only data underscore a nuanced interaction between these properties and the data types.
+This delineation hints at amplitude’s affinity for scattering properties and phase’s for absorption, though neither alone suffices for a comprehensive depiction, signaling the intertwined nature of these elements.

+**Higher Resolution Training Justification:** Investing in higher resolution training, specifically 32x32x16, is validated by the superior quality of reconstructions, marked by consistently high SSIM values and minimized localization errors.
+Despite the higher computational demand, the noticeable improvement in image quality justifies the resource expenditure.

+In essence, leveraging a reduced dataset of 288 inputs approximates the performance of a more extensive 1152 dataset, emphasizing the importance of a combined amplitude and phase data approach.
+This balance between computational efficiency and image quality, alongside the differentiated roles of amplitude and phase data in capturing optical properties, advocates for a nuanced, resource-aware strategy in image reconstruction efforts.